 As an independent charity, more than 70% of Rowcroft’s funding comes from the incredible generosity of local people, without whom the hospice would not be able to fund its work.
 In addition to shopping in Rowcroft shops, taking part in the Rowcroft lottery and participating in events – challenges are a great way to fundraise.

 Jon explains the thrill of taking part in a challenge, “If you have a challenge or goal that is personal to you, you should go for it, no matter how long it will take and how much effort is needed.
 The experience you will have along the way far outweighs everything else and if that challenge can benefit the incredible work done by Rowcroft, it will make it even more rewarding.”

 Rosey Oakes, Community and Corporate Fundraising Manager at Rowcroft Hospice said, “What a team!
 We were thrilled that Winners 2000 chose us as their benefitting charity.
 When people set their minds to do a challenge for Rowcroft we’re here to support them all the way, and we were thrilled to see photos of them proudly wearing their Rowcroft t-shirts and waving their Rowcroft flags on top of Scafell Pike, Snowdon and Ben Nevis!
-Rowcroft Hospice provides comfort, support and specialist care to over 2,000 patients and their loved ones across South Devon each year, and we are so grateful for this incredible donation which will help us to make every day the best it can be for patients and families.”
+Rowcroft Hospice provides comfort, support and specialist care to almost 2,500 patients and their loved ones across South Devon each year, and we are so grateful for this incredible donation which will help us to make every day the best it can be for patients and families.”